AleshinAndrei/Chess/README.md

 # Chess
-This is chess on the python with GUI
+This is chess on the python with GUI.
-This is excercise in course of Yandex
+This is excercise in course of Yandex.
 Do not cheat!!
 I seriosly